LyubomirT/ita-converter/README.md

 ```
 ## Contributing

-Contributions to `ita-converter` are welcome!
+Contributions are welcome!
 If you have an idea for a new feature or want to report a bug, please open an issue.
 If you want to contribute code, please fork the repository, make your changes, and submit a pull request.

 ## License

-`ita-converter` is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+ita-converter is licensed under the [MIT License](https://opensource.org/licenses/MIT).